neondatabase/website/content/docs/guides/branch-archiving.md

 For related information, see [System operations](/docs/manage/operations).

-You can also monitor branch states using the Neon CLI or Neon API.
+You can also monitor branch archiving using the Neon CLI or Neon API.

 <Tabs labels={["CLI", "API"]}>